-Virginia’s Lieutenant Governor, Justin Fairfax, is suing CBS for defamation for airing separate interviews with two women, Vanessa Tyson and Meredith Watson, who have accused him of sexual assault.
+Virginia’s Lieutenant Governor, Justin Fairfax, is suing CBS Corporation and CBS Broadcasting Inc. for defamation for airing separate interviews with two women, Vanessa Tyson and Meredith Watson, who have accused him of sexual assault.
 Fairfax’s lawyers filed the suit in the United States District Court for the Eastern District of Virginia.

-The lawsuit claims that the sexual encounters between Fairfax and the two women were consensual, and that CBS had information before and after airing the interviews that would have proved the allegations against him “had not been corroborated by any independent investigation.”
+The lawsuit claims that the sexual encounters between Fairfax and the two women were consensual, and that CBS This Morning had information before and after airing the interviews that would have proven the allegations against him “had not been corroborated by any independent investigation.”

 The U.S. Supreme Court sets a high standard for proving defamation cases.
 As a public official, Fairfax would have to prove that the statements in question are false and that the falsehood was published intentionally or with reckless disregard for the truth.